yasirbhutta/yasirbhutta.github.io/python/docs/data-types.md

     - C) Python will ignore the new value.
     - D) Python will convert the value to the original type.

 18. What is the output of the following code?
+[Python Quiz #80]

 ```python
 x = 10